 If you are conducting relevant summer research with other funding, you can apply to participate in the summer professional development program here.

 If you applying for continued support of an existing project, let us know as soon as possible.
 We cannot guarantee that funding will be available for applications submitted after the priority deadline.

-If you have further questions, contact Undergraduate Education Coordinator Rachel Shulman.
+If you have further questions, contact Undergraduate Academic Coordinator Rachel Shulman.